• Skip to primary navigation

 Orange Glaze

-• Zest an orange and collect 1 tbsp of orange zest
+• Zest an orange and collect 1 tablespoon of orange zest

-• Juice the orange and measure 1 tbsp of orange juice and set aside (SEE NOTES)
+• Juice the orange and measure 1 tablespoon of orange juice and set aside (SEE NOTES)

 • Deseed and crush the seeds of about 10 pods of cardamom to get the ½ teaspoon you need (SEE NOTES)